First siege of Babylon: Campaign

-The siege
+Siege

 Seleucus laid siege on the citadel, but eager to avoid casualties, he decided to cut the water supply to the city and began to build a dam on the river Euphrates, which passed between the citadel walls, until it created an artificial lake on the hill, but as the citadel continued to resist him, he ordered the dam to be suddenly broken.
 In the ensuing downstream flood the walls of the citadel were destroyed and the garrison surrendered after token resistance.

 Aftermath

 Seleucus became ruler of Babylon again, however, Antigonus had enough power to recapture the city at any moment, and one of his generals, Nicanor was already on the way.
 This episode marks the start of the Babylonian War.